 In October 2007, James was awarded with the prestigious AIPPI Lawyer Award.
 AIPPI is the world’s largest Non-Governmental Organisation dedicated to global law reform for industry.
 He has won three UK litigator of the Year Awards, and is the author of numerous legal articles and published a book in 2010: ‘Tumbridge's Guide to Legal Qualification: The Common Law World.’

 A keen supporter of volunteerism, James has been a pro bono mediator and mentor to secondary school students.
-James regularly speaks to students about careers in law and politics in the UK and abroad, and for several years he has been a speaker to the Norfolk LEA initiative to encourage school leavers to attend university.
+James regularly speaks to students about careers in law and politics in the UK and abroad, and for several years he has was a speaker to the Norfolk LEA initiative to encourage school leavers to attend university.
 He is also a Governor of the Brentwood School in Essex.